 Success will depend on a whole bunch of factors including the variety you are growing and how wet and cold it gets.

 When I lived in zone 5, I kept my dahlias (variety unknown) in the ground all year-round.
-To further insulate them in the winter, I covered the area with a foot of straw mulch and they were situated in a well-draining area.
+To further insulate them in the winter, I covered the area with a foot of straw mulch over the garden bed, situated in a well-draining area.
 This was enough to prevent freezing.

-If your ground doesn’t freeze deep down, in-ground storage (leaving the tubers in place) may work.
+If your ground doesn’t freeze, in-ground storage (leaving the tubers in place) with some insulation may work.
 Otherwise, dig them up.

 At the end of the growing season, as fall frosts begin, some growers trim off all but about 6-inches of the main stem and wait a week or two longer before digging them up.